 Is it safe for my relative to move in to Fairfield?

 Nowhere is completely safe from Coronavirus, but we are confident that our care home remains the best place for elderly people who need care to be at this time.
+We are following Government guidelines to produce our own protocols and we are in regular contact with Public Health England to ensure our practise is safe.
 There are many older people in the community who are very lonely and struggling with the chores of everyday life and being in a care home can make life much easier and more enjoyable for them.

 What procedures do you have in place to protect residents?